gpet03/Game-Simulation/README.md

 # Game-Simulation
-A game simulation script I wrote to best a the game defined in the read me.
+A game simulation script I wrote to best the game below.
 The simulation accurately predicted the winning number

 You must select a number between 0 - 100 amongst 8 opponents.
 One player is not interested in winning and will submit a chaotic choice